 - Universal and easy to understand.
 It’s pretty straightforward, if you perform well, or reach a particular goal, you get money.

-- Additionally, everyone in the organization understands money’s value – from the intern to the CEO.
+- Additionally, everyone in the organisation understands money’s value – from the intern to the CEO.

 - Employees can choose to utilize a financial reward however they please – be it to save up for a more long-term goal, or to spend it on things that provide instant gratification.